 What motivated Jews to rebel continuously against Rome for nearly a century despite their repeated failures?

-How did Rome meet the military, political and ideological challenges posed by Jew
+How did Rome meet the military, political and ideological challenges posed by the Jews of Judaea?

 What consequences did this military-political struggle have on Jewish society and Judaism in the long run?

 The uniqueness of the book lies in both its chronological scope and methodological approach and the way it interrelates the two.
-As explained below (section 3), the book's uniqueness perspective lies in its review of one particular historical phenomenon: the military confrontation between the Jews (as opposed to the Hasmoneans and their supporters’ opposition to Herod's rule) and the Roman government from the moment of the first Jewish uprising in 6 CE, through two major revolts, de facto and even de jure reconciliation with Roman rule.
+As explained below (section 3), the book's uniqueness perspective lies in its review of one particular historical phenomenon: the military confrontation between the Jews (as opposed to the Hasmoneans and their supporters’ opposition to Herod's rule) and the Roman government from the moment of the first Jewish uprising in 6 CE, through two major revolts, to Jews' de facto and even de jure reconciliation with Roman rule.
 This leads to the book’s second unique feature, namely, its integrative approach to history's many faces.
-Although national uprisings generally manifest themselves in military clashes and can thus be described by the conventional methods of military and political history, they are primarily the result of social circumstances and are often precluded by ideological motivation.
+Although national uprisings generally manifest themselves in military clashes and can thus be described by the conventional methods of military and political history, they are primarily the result of social circumstances and are often provoked by ideological motivation.
 A deeper understanding of the phenomenon of the repeated Jewish revolts requires an integration of military, political, social and cultural history.
 For this reason, the book is based on a wide variety of ancient sources including the writings of Josephus and the Roman historians (Tacitus, Suetonius, etc.), Jewish Literature (Qumran, Talmudic Literature, Philo) and rich archaeological finds.

 2. Outline of the book

-The introductory section sets the chronological boundaries of the period in question and discuss the sources available to us for reconstructing it.
+The introductory section sets the chronological boundaries of the period in question and discusses the sources available to us for reconstructing it.
 It also addresses the methodological issues arising from the use of literary and archaeological finds.
 From this point on, the book proceeds chronologically:

 Chapter One: From Sponsorship to Roman Republic (6-26) : The chapter opens with the factors that led Augustus to transfer Judaea from a Romanian protectorate governed by Herod's House to a Roman province controlled by a Roman governor.
 The bulk of the chapter deals with the ideological and religious tension in Judaean society in the aftermath of Rome's political decision.
-On the one side, were those who held a radical ideology of freedom, which regarded Roman rule as a religious prohibition and backed the rebellion during the census of Quarinius (6 CE).
+On the one side were those who held a radical ideology of freedom, which regarded Roman rule as a religious prohibition and backed the rebellion during the census of Quarinius (6 CE).
 On the other, those who believed in the idea that Jewish culture and lifestyle could be reshaped in a way that required neither a political nor national center.

 Chapter Two: The Governor and the Emperor - Two Turning Points (41-26).
 The fourth decade of the first century saw two turning points in the Romans and Jews’ assessments of each other.
 During his term in office, Pontius Pilate repeatedly harassed the Jewish religion and its Temple.
 This led to violent clashes with some Jews and a wider diffusion of the ideology of liberty.
 Several years after Pilate's removal, Emperor Caligula demanded that his statue be placed in the Temple.
 This order probably caused many Jews in Judaea to lose faith in the benefits of Roman rule and provided fertile ground for a growth in the number of supporters of the religious ideology of liberty.